 Participating in a farmer’s market is a great income opportunity that allows you to connect with the people in your community.
 The only problem is that sometimes it seems like everyone is growing—and selling—the same things.
-If you are looking for something interesting to sell next to your tomatoes and kale, here are five things you can grow that are not only delicious and nutritious, but will help your table stand
+If you are looking for something interesting to sell next to your tomatoes and kale, here are five farmer’s market products you can grow that are not only delicious and nutritious, but will help your table stand out from the others.

 Five Fun Farmer’s Market Products

 A basket filled with artichokes is really unusual to see at farmer’s markets.
 This is probably because there is a misconception that they are difficult to grow.
 Not only are they easy to grow, they are a perennial that propagates by shooting up suckers.

 Artichokes – You can grow artichokes by planting dormant root divisions or by seed.
 Seed-grown artichokes mature faster, so if you live in an area with a short growing season, seeds are probably the best choice.
 Before sowing seeds, refrigerate them in damp peat moss for two weeks.
 This will help promote germination.
 Plant them 1/2” deep in 4” pots six to eight weeks before the last frost.
 Place in a warm, sunny window and keep the soil moist but not soggy.

 While your seeds are popping, prepare the artichoke bed in a sunny location.
 Double dig the bed, adding in compost which will help with fast growth and tender buds.
 Plant roots 4” deep and make sure the seedlings are planted at the level at which they grew in the pot.
 Space them 4-6′ apart.

 Keep the soil moist, cool, and weed-free.
 This is most easily accomplished by mulching.
 Artichokes will overwinter successfully in zones 7 and 8 if you strip off all the dead leaves and pile leaves over the plants to cover.
 Top the leaves with a layer of soil.
 Uncover as soon as the ground has thawed in the spring.